-If you have several consecutive missing teeth, an implant-secured dental bridge may be used to replace them.
-This type of dental restoration will require about two implants (sometimes more depending on the number and location of the teeth that will be replaced).
-The dental implants need to be surgically placed on both sides of the gap where three or more missing teeth are located.
+If you have several consecutive missing teeth, we may suggest an implant-secured dental bridge to replace them.
+This type of dental restoration will require about two implants (sometimes more depending on the number and location of the missing teeth).
+An oral surgeon will need to surgically place the dental implants on both sides of the gap.

 Several Implant-Supported Dental Crowns

-For patients with several missing teeth that are not consecutive, Dr. Comeau will recommend replacing each one with a single implant-secured crown.
+For patients with several missing teeth that are not consecutive, we will suggest replacing each one with a single implant-secured crown.
 One dental implant will be surgically placed in the jaw bone where the missing tooth is located and restored with a custom made dental crown.

 Choosing multiple dental implants to replace your missing or damaged teeth is the best choice for your oral health.
 Implants are the only option that replaces the teeth at the root which offers stimulation for the jaw bone that will help reduce the chances of bone loss.

 Dental implants will not compromise the integrity of the healthy, surrounding teeth.
-For a consultation, call 410-994-2627 to schedule an appointment or request an appointment online.
+For a consult, call 410-994-2627 to schedule an appointment or request an appointment online.